WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 -Home page: The home page will have a “Start” button to navigate you to the quiz topic selection page following with about and contact page.
 -Quiz Pages: Pages dedicated to  individual quizzes, displaying questions, options, and user progress.
+-Result Page: A page that provides immediate feedback on quiz performance, including scores and comments on your result.

 Current Situation: